Old-Farmer/Mango-Editor/README.md

 # Mango

-Mango is an modern terminal editor that focuses on simpleness and OOTB.
+Mango is an modern terminal editor that focuses on simplicity and OOTB.

 It's my hobby project.
 I really don't know how far I could go.
 Any advice is welcome.